Eoin's top 4 tips

 Get advice from other students to help with the transition to uni life.

-VU designed the First Year Model with your needs in mind, to help you adapt to uni with less stress.
+VU designed the VU Block Model with your needs in mind, to help you adapt to uni with less stress.

 The class groups are smaller so you can get one-to-one support from lecturers.